Audrey Yoder, Soprano

 Soprano Audrey Yoder, hailed for her “attractive timbre and laudable musicianship” (Opera Today), is a “dramatically engaging singing actress who shows great vocal flexibility” (Broadway World).

-A frequent performer with Opera Santa Barbara, Ms. Yoder has appeared as Bard and Siren in Odyssey, and as Ruth Putnam in their chilling production of The Crucible.
-Highlighted roles include Juliette (Romeo et Juliette), Gretel (Hansel und Gretel), Barbarina (Le Nozze di Figaro), Dinah (Trouble in Tahiti), Euridice (Orfeo ed Euridice), Miss Jessel (The Turn of the Screw) and Antonia (Les contes d’Hoffmann).
+A frequent performer with OSB, Ms. Yoder has appeared as Bard and Siren in Odyssey, and as Ruth Putnam in their chilling production of The Crucible.
+Highlighted operatic roles include Juliette (Romeo et Juliette), Gretel (Hansel und Gretel), Barbarina (Le Nozze di Figaro), Dinah (Trouble in Tahiti), Euridice (Orfeo ed Euridice), Miss Jessel (The Turn of the Screw) and Antonia (Les contes d’Hoffmann).

-Equally at home on the concert stage, Ms. Yoder’s solo concert work includes Poulenc’s Gloria, Handel’s Messiah, Bach’s Herz und Mund und Tat und Leben, Rutter’s Gloria, Vivaldi’s Gloria and Faure’s Requiem.
-When conditions permit, Ms. Yoder will be featured in Mozart’s Requiem in D minor with the St. Cecilia Chorale and the Glendale Community Orchestra.
+Equally at home on the concert stage, Ms. Yoder’s solo concert work includes Poulenc’s Gloria, Handel’s Messiah, Bach’s Herz und Mund und Tat und Leben, Gounod’s Les Sept paroles de Notre Seigneur Jésus-Christ, Bach’s Magnificat, Rutter’s Gloria, Vivaldi’s Gloria and Faure’s Requiem.
+This fall, Ms. Yoder will be featured in Mozart’s Krönungsmesse with the St. Cecilia Chorale and the Glendale Community Orchestra.

-Ms. Yoder also uses her skills as a recording artist and contributed to the COVID-19 relief video of Diane Warren’s Oscar-nominated song I’m Standing with You, arranged by Sharon Farber.
+Ms. Yoder also uses her skills as a recording artist, and this spring she joined with the Biden/Harris Inaugural Committee and Mission Opera Company for An Evening of Spirituals, Hymns and Hope honoring Dr. Martin Luther King Jr. on the National Day of Service.
+She also contributed to the COVID-19 relief video of Diane Warren’s Oscar-nominated song I’m Standing with You, arranged by Sharon Farber.
 The global effort has raised more than $7 million for the United Nations Foundation’s COVID-19 Solidarity Response Fund for the World Health Organization (WHO).

 “…attractive timbre and laudable musicianship…”-James Sohre, Opera Today